 If you’re thinking that it sounds expensive, you needn’t worry.
 Customers want to know how to get things done.
 You don’t necessarily need to splash out on expensive design and graphics, as long as the video fits with your company branding.

 According to Google, users searching the web for “how-to” guides grows by a staggering 70 percent each year.
 In fact, tutorials and how-to guides are the second most popular type of video content on YouTube.

-It seems that when people are looking for help, they like to have a visual guide.
-So, think about taking some of your documentation out of its traditional format and turning it into the video.
+When people are looking for help, they like to have a visual guide.
+So, think about taking some of your documentation out of its traditional format and turning it into a video.

-You can get some ideas on how to do this simply by browsing this giant social media platform, and there are plenty of tools to help you produce quality videos if your budget is tight.
+You can get some ideas on how to do this simply by browsing giant social media-sharing platforms like Vimeo, and there are plenty of tools online to help you produce quality videos if your budget is tight.

 In fact, you’ll probably notice that some of the videos with the highest amounts of hits are filmed simply with just a smartphone camera.